Ashoro, Hokkaido: Mascot

 Right foot Ayumi-chan was stored in a warehouse when the second generation was created.
-He was put away in the late 2000's and was brought back out in April 2021 when characters that are creepy/cute characters started gaining popularity in popular culture.
+He was put away in the late 2000s and was brought back out in April 2021 when characters that are creepy/cute started gaining popularity in popular culture.

 Second generation Ayumi-chan is a left foot, and is characterized as cute, friendly, and gentle.
-Since her appearance in the early 2010's, she has been very popular with children.
+Since her appearance in the early 2010s, she has been very popular with children.

 Her appearance can be described as a large, more proportionate pink foot, with sparkling eyes, a friendly looking smiling face, short legs, and arms.
 She is wearing green gloves and boots, also holding a giant butterbur stalk.

 Both versions of Ayumi-chan are considered to be athletic and take part in different town sporting events.
 They also make an appearance during other cultural town events and have an active role in the town's social media pages.

 In 2021, the town released Ayumi-chan LINE stickers of both characters for Japan's commonly used messaging app.